hash-bang/async-chainable/README.md

 .await()
 --------
-Wait for one or more fired defer functions to complete before contining down the asyncChainable chain.
+Wait for one or more fired defer functions to complete before containing down the asyncChainable chain.

 	// Wait for everything
 	asyncChainable